shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 }
 ```

 `BlogMapping` uses the `FieldMappingInterface` to get definitions for language fields.
-It returns a string field definition with sub fields for configured shop analyzers.
+It returns a string field definition with sub-fields for configured shop analyzers.
 A language field is only required if a search term for this field has to be analyzed for different shop languages.
 For fields which shouldn't be searchable, it is more useful to define a simple string field.
 Example for shop with english locale:

 ```php
 [